ClojureBridgeLondon/community-docs/docs/curriculum/who-are-we.md

 <!-- Using expression evaluation fix to make string appear as a value in klipse -->
 <pre><code class="language-klipse" data-eval-context="expr">
-(def my-group [my-name "Rich Hickey" "Chris Howe-Jones" "Bruce Durling"])
+(def my-group [])
 </code></pre>

+Here is a [suggested example](https://gist.github.com/ad985c7403d6ec5f3fc8e86a55bf8031) of a group with a nested collection.

 > Remember: Any names we define in this page will be available to any sections of code after the definition of that name.